 Miscellaneous: Genus contains one species: Sanguinaria canadensis.
 Traditionally used as an emetic and as a red dye by Native Americans.
 Used in tooth hygiene products.

 Sanguinaria seeds should be sown in peat pots and sank into a shady part of the garden in the autumn.

 The seeds should be lightly covered with top soil, and then the pots covered with glass.

 Check on the Sanguinaria plants every now and again to ensure that the soil stays moist.
-Germination should take from one to three months, once it has occurred the glass can be removed.
+Germination should take from one to three months, once it has occurred, the glass can be removed.

-Once growing, space the Sanguinaria plant seedlings about 30 cm apart, in a sunny or partially shaded part of the garden.
+Once growing, space the Sanguinaria plant seedlings about 30 cm (1 foot) apart, in a sunny or partially shaded part of the garden.
 Ideally the soil should be deep, organic and of pH 5 to 7.

 Sanguinaria species are easy to grow and maintain.
-Once establishes supply manure at the end of every winter.
-They should be well watered in the summer and other dry periods.
+Once established, supply manure at the end of every winter.
+They should be well watered in the summer and during other dry periods.